What Are Logical Consequences When Managing Student Behaviour?

 It is essential to have calm, considered responses to inappropriate behaviour if we want consequences to work.
 And by ‘work’ I mean change behaviour.
 Jails are full of people who do not respond to the threat of incarceration.

-Relate the consequence to the behaviour e.g. If a student is displaying inappropriate behaviour in maths, then it does not make sense to have them miss out on sport.
+Relate the consequence to the behaviour.
+For example, if a student is displaying inappropriate behaviour in maths, then it does not make sense to have them miss out on sport.

 Students must be aware of the consequences of their behaviour in advance.
 There are no surprises.
 Students know that if they don’t complete their work in class, then they will have to complete it for homework.